Al-Murphy/MungeSumstats/README.md

 [gwasvcf](https://github.com/MRCIEU/gwasvcf) but because a lot of GWAS remain closed access, these repositories are not all encompassing.

-*MungeSumstats* provides a framework to standardise the format fo any GWAS summary statistics enabling downstream integration and analysis.
+*MungeSumstats* provides a framework to standardise the format for any GWAS summary statistics, including those in VCF format, enabling downstream integration and analysis.
 The package works by addressing the most common discrepancies across summary statistics.

 # Installing MungeSumstats